Food Assistance for NECC Students

-In partnership with the Greater Boston Food Bank, NECC hosts a free farmer’s market each month during the academic year.
+In partnership with the Greater Boston Food Bank, NECC hosts a free mobile market each month during the academic year.
 All NECC students, faculty and staff are encouraged to take part.
-Learn more about the Free Monthly Farmers Market, and how to volunteer or pre-register here.
+Learn more about the Free Monthly Mobile Market and how to volunteer here.

 SNAP Benefits Application Assistance

 Many students who qualify for financial aid also qualify for the Supplemental Nutrition Assistance Program (SNAP).
 If you are interested in seeing if you qualify and/or to apply, please visit Mass Department of Transitional Assistance for MA residents and for NH residents, please visit New Hampshire Department of Health and Human Services.

 For on-campus help applying for SNAP or additional food resources, please contact Community Resources at email@example.com or 978-556-3471 to make an appointment.

 NECC Clothing Assistance

 NECC offers clothing assistance to current students with the help of valued community partners, Debbie’s Treasure Chest and Ruth’s House.